 If you use Logmein for remote access you can operate your rig from just any PC connected to the internet - it only needs to have Skype installed.
 No ham-radio specific program is needed.

-If you do like me you will most likely get addicted to it Since I started using remote control I have been far more QRV than I would otherwise have been.
+If you do the same you will most likely get addicted to it Since I started using remote control I have been far more QRV than I would otherwise have been.